Trying to keep up.

 Fintech Brain Food — Simon Taylor helps you get smarter on all things fintech with a weekly digest of fintech news, tweets, recommended reading, big thoughts, rants, and four fintech companies you should know about.

-a16z Fintech Newsletter — The fintech folks at Andreessen Horowitz aggregate their individual ideas and observations in a combined monthly newsletter that is well worth your time.
+a16z Fintech — The fintech folks at Andreessen Horowitz aggregate their individual ideas and observations in a combined monthly newsletter that is well worth your time.
+They also write about larger themes and the individual companies they invest in.

 Fintech Law TL;DR — Described as “Fintech laws ‘n’ regs…for non-lawyers”, it’s an entertaining and informative overview of regulatory news and trends in fintech.